econia-labs/econia-v5/doc/architecture-specification.md

    be implemented as a duty good, whereby oracle operations that access order book state, for example, (or even those that do not) are required to randomly scan the order book for the given market and evict orders as needed.
+1. The source of randomness for eviction duty `MAY` use transaction hash, Aptos unique identifier (AUID), on-chain randomness, cyclical redundancy check or similar bitshift technique, at each level in the tree, to determine which branch to iterate to next.
 1. When an order is placed, the head and tail of the book for the given side `MAY` be checked, and evicted if market eviction criteria are met to ensure that eviction is at least checked during tree grow operations.